 By Paul Fultz

-In its 100 year history, many talented journalists have worked for The Louisville Cardinal, the University of Louisville’s independent student newspaper.
-While listing them all would be a daunting task, we are attempting to include as many as possible.
+In its 100 year history, many talented journalists have worked for The Louisville Cardinal, the University of Louisville’s independent student news source.
+While listing them all would be daunting, we are attempting to include as many as possible.

 To view The Louisville Cardinal Alumni List, go to: